Nathalie Olah: Early life and education

 Olah was born in Birmingham.
-She gained a BA in English Literature from the University of Oxford and an MA in Postcolonial Studies from the University of Sussex.
+She lived in social housing for part of her childhood and attended state schools.
+She gained a BA in English Literature from Christ Church, Oxford and an MA in Postcolonial Studies from the University of Sussex.

 Writing

 According to Francisco Garcia writing in The i Paper, Steal as Much as You Can (2019) reveals among other things the enduring legacy of the UK of the 1990s: "a deliberately emaciated working class or vernacular culture in favour of an increasingly stratified world, rigged for the privileged and propped up by a media whose focus is to reinforce middle-class cultural and political interests."
 The book proposes solutions.

 According to Sheena Patel writing in the London Standard, Bad Taste (2023) "dissects what taste is through an intersection of class, of belonging, success and how privilege disguises itself and the ways in which that reflects your position or locks you out of the worlds you want to enter."

+In 2024, Tate commissioned Olah to write an essay to mark the 40th anniversary of the Turner Prize.

 Olah received the 2025 Society of Authors' Travelling Scholarship award.